Setting up an iOS Simulator for Testing: A Comprehensive Guide

 For any app developer working with iOS, it is extremely important to stay updated.
 With iOS 12 making its debut, developers can expect a new version every few weeks until the bugs are fixed.
 This makes setting up a simulator all the more important.

 So let’s have a look at the process of setting up an iOS simulator.
-This will enable you to test any iOS compatible app.
+This will enable you to test any iOS compatible app and/or browser eg. iPhone browser simulator for browser compatibility testing.

 - Apple does not offer a standalone simulator on the App Store.
 Rather, look for and download Xcode which is freely available on the store.
 Xcode is an integrated development environment (IDE).
 It enables the development of applications for all Apple operating systems including iOS, MacOS, tvOS, and WatchOS.
 Xcode has been developed by Apple.